Writing at Our Lady’s

 Writing Approach

-In order to create confident writers at Our Lady’s, we teach the National Curriculm through The Write Stuff approach The approach, which focuses heavily on the link between reading and writing, is evidence based and made up of units.
+In order to create confident writers at Our Lady’s, we teach the National Curriculum through Grammarsaurus.
+The approach, which focuses heavily on the link between reading and writing, is evidence based and made up of units.
 These units are mapped out so the entire statutory curriculum for writing is covered in each year group.
 The units of work centre on engaging, vocabulary-rich texts, with a wealth of writing opportunities.
 It provides teachers with high-quality literature known as ‘Vehicle texts’.
-Several of these selected vehicle texts have strong thematic links to Science, History and Geography allowing for great cross-curricular knowledge.
+Several of these selected vehicle texts have strong thematic links to Science, History, Geography and PSHE allowing for great cross-curricular knowledge.

-Teachers model the process of writing within every Writing lesson.
-Working walls and washing lines are used to support children with their writing.
+Teachers model the process of writing within every lesson.
+Working walls are used to support children with their writing.
 During the lessons, teachers will think out loud, edit and demonstrate how and why they are structuring their writing in the way they have.
 Children participate in shared writes where everyone contributes to the writing outcome.
+Children are responsible for changing and improving their own work.
+We encourage the children to proof read their work and to read aloud for feedback from their peers and staff.

 The teaching of grammar and punctuation is an integral part of writing.
-This is taught through The Write Stuff units of work and as discreet lessons.
+This is taught through the Grammarsaurus unit of work called Place Value for Punctuation and Grammar (PVPG) and covers the objectives for each year group.
 This allows children to gain more confidence and practice previously taught skills.
-Although spelling is part of many units of work in writing, it is also taught outside of Writing lessons.
-The main strategy to enable children to become more confident with their spellings is the implementation of Spelling Shed.
+The teaching of grammar and punctuation is then covered in the units of writing throughout the year.
+Although spelling is a part of the writing units, it is also taught outside of the lessons.
+The main strategy all to enable children to become more confident with their spellings is the implementation of Spelling Shed.
 This has been implemented throughout the school from KS1-UKS2.
 Children are set weekly spellings to practise and these are also taught throughout the week as part of handwriting sessions.
 Children enjoy the engaging nature of the programme and its child friendly lay out.
 It is also easily accessed from home.
 This is beneficial for parents to see what their child is learning and their target spellings moving forward.

 The children at Our Lady’s are set high expectations for their handwriting and presentation.
 We aim for children to be proud of their work and confident that it is eligible with a neat, cursive style.
-This is enforced daily by taught handwriting sessions.
-These take place across the school.
 Children are taught how to form the letters of the alphabet accurately, how to join letters and the importance of ascending and descending letters.
 Handwriting examples are placed in each classroom and extra support is given to children who have difficulty with their fine motor skills.